hamsternipples/nosedocs/noseblog.md

 you could imagine how much someone so fearful of the unknown, they might feel the need to track and try to control a lot of things. in a world where there are still a lot of unknowns for them[^6] you could imagine that they would want to try and steer certain things that are important to them. it would also be useful to try and make all sorts of different situations happen for them.

-remember the idea I had giving people access to "the sims"[TODO: ref] like functionality of my brain. well, without that creative aspect to their brain, it looks like they're going to probably try and steer all sorts of things. they will have their favourite "stallions" which meet their best "embras" as they steer people toward the situations they desire to be the audience of. they could do it instantaneously in their minds (or mine), but they don't live inside of my mind, they live in reality, so it motivates them to control and steer their reality as much as possible.
+remember the idea I had giving people access to "the sims"[TODO: ref] like functionality of my brain. well, without that creative aspect to their brain, it looks like they're going to probably try and steer all sorts of things. they will have their favourite "machos" which meet their best "embras" as they steer people toward the situations they desire to be the audience of. they could do it instantaneously in their minds (or mine), but they don't live inside of my mind, they live in reality, so it motivates them to control and steer their reality as much as possible.
 I foresee this as the "contrast" which will bring about the "dollhouse" idea [TODO: ref] in the next era.

 ---